murilomotomatsu/100-days-of-code/r1-log.md

 Today I

-➕ Implemented a websocket using io
+➕ Implemented socket.io to set up a WebSocket backend.
+➕ Created unique IDs with uuid.
+➕ Configured CORS and Express for a secure and functional collaboration environment.